LearnWebCode/practice-api/README.md

 You can now visit `http://localhost:8080/` in a browser and should see a "Hello" message.
 Look further down on this page for information about all API Endpoints / URLs.

+# Easiest Way To Send Practice Requests

+Eventually you'll want to program your requests within your own application, but while you're practicing or debugging it is nice to have a GUI app for sending requests.

+While Postman is popular, I strongly prefer using [Insomnia](https://insomnia.rest/download) instead.
+Insomnia is free to use for Windows, Mac, and Linux.

 # Viewing The Database Directly

 Your project folder now contains a folder named `db` which stores the actual database data.